arjamizo/osm/README.md

 Screenshots
 =======

-*Note: These screenshots are probably out of date.
-If you want to see OSM in action, please see below.*
+**Note: These screenshots are probably outdated.
+If you want to see OSM in action, please see below.**

-Main Page
+Main Application
 -------
 ![main](https://cloud.githubusercontent.com/assets/973100/3760514/208d436a-1879-11e4-9626-886b26347cdb.png)